DevRainSolutions/devrain-cases/src/articles/AI-powered projects-20250424151817.md

 [Enabling Quick Access to Corporate Knowledge with Agentic RAG using Azure OpenAI](Data%20&%20AI/Enabling-Quick-Access-to-Corporate-Knowledge-with-Agentic-RAG-using-Azure-OpenAI.md)

-How the company leveraged Azure services and the innovative Agents and 'ChatGPT on Your Data' approach, incorporating Agentic Retrieval-Augmented Generation (RAG), to manage and utilize a vast collection of documents effectively and handle user queries.
-This solution significantly streamlined information retrieval, reducing dependency on support specialists and enhancing their efficiency in addressing requests.
+Enabled quick access to corporate knowledge by implementing an AI assistant using Azure OpenAI and agentic Retrieval-Augmented Generation (RAG).
+The solution integrates with Microsoft Teams and a chatbot, allowing users to instantly query and retrieve information from large, distributed document sets.
+Enhanced search and AI-driven recommendations reduce dependency on support specialists and streamline information retrieval.
+The platform ensures data privacy, real-time updates, and provides source citations for every answer.
+This approach improves organizational efficiency and empowers employees to find accurate answers independently.

 ---